Vinny Appice: Black Sabbath

+Dio

-In late 1982 he left Black Sabbath along with vocalist Ronnie James Dio and formed the band Dio.
-They recorded Holy Diver (1983), The Last in Line (1984), Sacred Heart (1985), Intermission (1986), and Dream Evil (1987).
-In December 1989 Appice left Dio and briefly teamed up with Dokken bassist Jeff Pilson in the band Flesh & Blood.
+In late 1982, vocalist Ronnie James Dio left Black Sabbath and asked Appice if he would be interested in forming a new band with him.
+Though Appice was still a member of Black Sabbath, he and Dio lived in the same town in New York and the two had a close relationship.
+As Sabbath were based in England, Appice thought it would be more convenient to stay in the United States and work with Dio, and the band Dio was soon formed along with Vivian Campbell and Jimmy Bain.
+He recorded the albums Holy Diver (1983), The Last in Line (1984), Sacred Heart (1985), Intermission (1986), and Dream Evil (1987) with the band.
+In December 1989, Appice left Dio and briefly teamed up with ex-Dokken bassist Jeff Pilson in the short-lived band Flesh & Blood.

+Post-Dio

-After joining World War III in 1990, he returned to Black Sabbath in 1992 for the Dehumanizer album and tour.
-"I like Vinny – he's a nice chap," Tony Iommi reflected to the Sabbath fanzine Southern Cross.
-"Vinny was asked to continue with the Sabbath thing, but he didn't.
+Ronnie James Dio rejoined Black Sabbath in 1992 to record the album Dehumanizer.
+The band were working with drummer Cozy Powell, but Powell was unable to record after falling off a horse and breaking his pelvis.
+They immediately called Appice, who flew to Wales to rehearse and record with the band.
+"I like Vinny, he's a nice chap," Tony Iommi said of the reunion.
+"Vinny was asked to continue with the Sabbath thing (in 1982), but he didn't.
 I like Vinny's playing."

 Appice rejoined Dio and they recorded Strange Highways (1994) and Angry Machines (1996).
 Prior to the 1996 tour, Appice played drums for Las Vegas–based guitarist, Raven Storm, on his album The Storm Project, which also involved long-time Dio engineer and producer, Angelo Arcuri.
 Arcuri was also a childhood friend of the Appice brothers.

 In 2005 Appice appeared on a rap recording by Circle of Tyrants, whose lineup included Necro, Ill Bill, Goretex, and Mr Hyde, also collaborating with Alex Skolnick.
 Appice played two shows in Las Vegas with the Sin City Sinners in October 2009.
 Appice rejoined his Black Sabbath bandmates Ronnie James Dio, Geezer Butler, and Tony Iommi in 2006 as Heaven & Hell, touring and releasing one studio album, The Devil You Know, before Dio's death in 2010.

 In 2006 he recorded the CD Dinosaurs, together with Carl Sentance, Carlos Cavazo and Jeff Pilson.
 The CD was produced by guitarist-musician Andy Menario (leader of Martiria band) and featured lyrics written by Italian poet Marco Roberto Capelli, who is also Martiria's lyricist.